ykmnkmi/renderable.dart/packages/textwrap.dart/README.md

 Text wrapping and filling.
-It's a port of [textwrap][textwrap] from Python.
+It's a pure port of [textwrap][textwrap] from Python.

 ## Usage